-Elizabeth – Chief Executive
+Elizabeth Hutton – CEO

 “My main responsibilities include working with the department of Health & organisations such as SANDS, Tommys, RCOG, RCM & Surestart to bring about change in public health messaging for stillbirth, distributing our information through hospitals, bounty, events & social media, fundraising & events as well as the day to day running of the charity.”

-Krystal – Enquiries Assistant
+Krystal – Distributor

 “I first came to find Kicks Count after suffering quite a large bleed late in pregnancy which resulted in me being hospitalised for a few days, with my rainbow baby.
 Her movements then changed which concerned me having lost a previous baby and led me to google and I came across a “local” charity, Kicks Count.